KitClement/wca-documents/wca-regulations-2013.md

 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.
         - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.
-    - 1e2) Competitors must be available for judging, if needed by organisation team.
+    - 1e2) Competitors must be available for judging, if needed by the organisation team.
 A legitimate reason (e.g. being unfamiliar with the puzzle(s)), at the discretion of the WCA Delegate, must be given for competitors to be dismissed from judging.
 Penalty: disqualification from the competition.
 - 1f) Each event must have one or more scramblers.
 Exception: Fewest Moves Solving.
     - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts.
-    - 1f2) Competitors must be available for scrambling, if needed by organisation team.
+    - 1f2) Competitors must be available for scrambling, if needed by the organisation team.
 A legitimate reason (e.g. being unfamiliar with scrambling notation(s)), at the discretion of the WCA Delegate, must be given for competitors to be dismissed from scrambling.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Any change to the result on a score sheet must be made at the discretion of the WCA Delegate.